s12f/tlads/isolation-models/readme.md

 ## SIB

-[SIB_ISOLATION.tla](./SIB_ISOLATION.tla) is the specification of SIB isolation model, you can use the IsolationExecution-related(e.g. SerializableIsolation) operations to verify a transaction execution(included an init state and a transaction sequence), or use the Isolation-related operations to verify an init state and a set of finished transaction(committed or abort), there is an example to verify that the Snapshot Isolation allows the Write Skew anomaly, but the Serializable Isolation Doesn't:
+[SIB_ISOLATION.tla](./SIB_ISOLATION.tla) is the specification of SIB isolation model, you can use the IsolationExecution-related(e.g. SerializableExecution) operations to verify a transaction execution(included an init state and a transaction sequence), or use the Isolation-related operations(e.g. SerializableIsolation) to verify an init state and a set of finished transaction(committed or abort), there is an example to verify that the Snapshot Isolation allows the Write Skew anomaly, but the Serializable Isolation Doesn't:
 ```tla
 init ≜ [ k1 ↦ 0, k2 ↦ 0, k3 ↦ 0 ]